wetdino21/BACALSO-TC82625/README.md

 tripvaler Full-Stack Application for Tech Challenge

-    - This is a full-stack version of the application, featuring AI (GEMINI) Integration, Map Destination, and Reviews.
+    - This is a full-stack version of the application, featuring:
+        - AI (GEMINI) Integration,
+        - Map Destination,
+        - Password encryption,
+        - User Token, and
+        - Trip Reviews functionality.

     - a Next.js frontend and a Node.js/Express/PostgreSQL backend.

 -----------------------------------------------